sksry/drehmal-transposition/README.md

 # Questions that I just thought of
 **1. What if there's a bug?
 Will you change that?**

 If there is one, please contact me on Discord (seeksery#0382).
-I will fix problems with existing features.
+I will fix problems in existing features.

 **2. Isn't that just one question?**